ivanchenhz/angularTailwindJit/README.md

 Try to modify something in 's-text-primary.scss'

-It won't take effect unless re-start the dev server
+In @layer section, it won't take effect unless re-start the dev server

+Out @layer it works fine ...